Tbilisi Art Gallery: History

 The history of the National Art Gallery dates back the late 19th century.
 Its foundation is associated with the famous public figure and Georgian artist Dimitri Shevardnadze.

 The building in which it is located was built in 1888 by the decision of the Russian emperor and the Russian Military Historical Museum.
 The hall of fame was also founded.

 The first exhibition of the Art Gallery was held in October 1920.
 The gallery's exhibition policy was revealed in the early years: exhibitions of Georgian and foreign artists, old and new art periods and what has been valued or entered in the territory of Georgia.

 Architecture

 The Gallery between 1880 - 1883 was built for the exhibition of the mibadzvitaa house.
 The facade of Rustaveli Avenue has a richly decorated decoration and features Baroque art.
 In the center of the building is the entrance.
-The two rooms that the gallery has have a glass ceiling and therefore are illuminated with sunlight.
+The two rooms of gallery have a glass ceiling and therefore are illuminated with sunlight.